 In addition to resolving existing water management conflicts and prioritizing and focusing regional water management efforts, the IRWM Plan may help make water management projects and programs in the Region eligible for future state and federal funding.
-An approved IRWM Plan is necessary for eligibility to apply for State of California Proposition 84 funding that is administered by DWR.
-Further, it is likely that other forms of future state and federal funding will be tied into the IRWM Plan process.
+An approved IRWM Plan is necessary to apply for State Proposition 1 IRWM funding, which is administered by DWR.
+Further, it is possible that other forms of future state and federal funding will be tied into the IRWM Plan process.